victor-wj/Tensorflow-FNN-MNIST/README.md

-# Classify MNIST in TensorFlow
+# Classify MNIST by FNN in TensorFlow

 # Setup
 pip3 install image